hknaydin/Umay-6T/README.md

 This repository provides the mobility trace (`.dat`) files used in the experimental evaluation of our paper.

-The goal of sharing these traces is to ensure reproducibility: the same node movements can be replayed by other researchers under identical simulation settings.
+<p align="justify"> The goal of sharing these traces is to ensure reproducibility: the same node movements can be replayed by other researchers under identical simulation settings. </p>

 ---